 Monona, WI 53716

-.
-We are excited about the new year and all the plans we have for serving.
+This year is bringing many positive changes to our work on the reservation.
+With support from many people like yourself we were able to continue work on the community building.
+We packed and provided over 1450 weekend meals to school children during the last school year.
+We are starting that same program in Sept.
+We provided food to the Lakota College for over 1200 lunches.
+We passed out school clothes and supplies, personal hygiene items, diapers and baby food, blankets, food, furniture, household supplies to just list a few.
+We have many plans in the making for this coming year.
 If you would like to help us with these positive changes, please consider a financial tax deductible donation to the organization.
 Information for donating is here on our web site or send a message for additional information.
 On behalf of the families on the reservation, thank you in advance.

 ERADICATING POVERTY ONE FAMILY AND ONE RESERVATION AT A TIME

 The following testimonials were given by local Lakota residents:

 Mildred said: "My house in now looking like a home thanks to all the donations that have been given to me."

 Unnamed local resident stated: "I am a 65 year old Lakota woman (on a fixed income) with five grandchildren who appreciates and thanks you for the food donations.
 I'm glad people like you are out there.
 God Bless"

 ©2013 Copyright.
 Families Working Together

 2. Donating new or very gently used items.
 (Furniture, pots & pans, blankets, dishes, etc.)